-All former tenancy arrears of £1,000 or more will be referred to the Debt Collection Agency within one month of the termination of tenancy.
+All former tenancy arrears will be referred to the Debt Collection Agency within one month of the termination of tenancy, if a payment arrangement is not in place.

-All former tenancy arrears will be referred to the Debt Collection Agency within one month of the breach of the agreement where payments arrangements are broken.
+All former tenancy arrears will be referred to the Debt Collection Agency where payments arrangements are broken.